-- 1. Explain the Working principles of different boilers its mountings and Accessories. - 2.
-Understand the working of various components such as Steam nozzles, Steam condensers, steam turbines. - 3.
-Differentiate the operation of Impulse and reaction turbines. - 4.
-Describe the operation of centrifugal pumps, centrifugal and axial compressors. - 5.
-Explain the working of Refrigeration systems. - 6.
-The ability to apply Psychometric process to analyze for various air conditioning systems.
+1. Explain the working principles of different boilers its mountings, accessories and steam nozzles.

+2. Understand the working of various components such as Steam condensers, steam turbines.

+3. Describe the operation of centrifugal pumps, centrifugal and axial compressors.

+4. Explain the working of Refrigeration systems and to apply psychometric process to analyze the various air conditioning systems.